-On Friday, May 19, 2023, at The Old Church, PJCE and Oregon Poet Laureate Anis Mojgani team up to curate an evening of music and spoken word that sets the artists free to inspire, to rejuvenate, and to provoke reflection.
-Mojgani and PJCE will pair Portland-based performing poets and composers to work with the 12-member jazz ensemble in a concert featuring a cross-section of composers representing many corners of the Portland poetry and jazz scenes.
+On Friday, June 2nd, 2023, at The Old Church, PJCE and Oregon Poet Laureate Anis Mojgani team up to curate an evening of music and spoken word that sets the artists free to inspire, to rejuvenate, and to provoke reflection.
 The title of the show comes from an essay about jazz by Langston Hughes on jazz who said:

 “Jazz is a great big sea.
 It washes up all kinds of fish and shells and spume and waves with a steady old beat, or off-beat.
 And Louis must be getting old if he thinks J. J. and Kai—and even Elvis—didn’t come out of the same sea he came out of, too…The sun pulls the moon.
 The moon pulls the sea.
 They also pull jazz and me.
 Beyond Kai to Count to Lonnie to Texas Red, beyond June to Sarah to Billy to Bessie to Ma Rainey.
 And the Most is the It—the all of it.”

 *American Sign Language interpretation will be available at this performance.